-The best pick out of the 300w grows light options in the Advanced Platinum P300 Series 12-band LED grow light.
+The best pick is the Advanced Platinum P300 Series 12-band LED grow light.
 This light has the highest PAR, and lumens output for any 300-watt grow light.
 The intensity is also about twice as strong as its competitors.

 Although the Advanced Platinum P300 Series 12-band LED grow light is a little pricey, you’re paying value and longevity.
 You have both a vegetative and bloom switches to use throughout your plant’s growth cycle.
 This light is great for hobbyists, as well as new growers.

 This light is an investment that you can learn and grow with.
 It’s great for 2 to 3 full sized plants, but if you have more, multiple units easily chain together to cover a larger area.